A Functional (Monadic) Second-Order Theory of Infinite Trees: Conclusion

-One outcome of this work is that our recursive complete deduction system for $\MSO$ gives a new decision algorithm.
-Of course, the naive decision algorithm by proof enumeration is not very sophisticated, and it is worth restating that its correctness is itself due to the usual automata-logics argument.
-Such algorithm, nonetheless, makes no mention of automata and so can be adapted and improved purely in the setting of proof theory.
+One outcome of this work is that our complete deduction system for $\MSO$ gives a new decision algorithm.
+Of course, the naive decision algorithm by proof enumeration is not very sophisticated, and it is worth restating that its correctness is itself driven by the usual automata-theoretic argument.
+Such an algorithm, nonetheless, makes no mention of automata and so can be adapted and improved purely in the setting of proof theory.
 In this sense, the algorithm is the first of its kind: a decision procedure for $\MSO$ on infinite trees that remains internal to the language, rather than requiring intermediate translations to automata.

-A basic motivation for such algorithms is that, even if Rabin's Tree Theorem proves the existence of decision procedures for $\MSO$ on infinite trees, there is (as far as we know) no working implementation of such procedures.
-The reason is that all known translations from $\MSO$ formulae to tree automata involve at some stage the determinization of automata on $\omega$-words (McNaughton's Theorem~\cite{mcnaughton66ic}), which is believed not to be amenable to tractable implementation (see \eg~\cite{kv05focs}).
-Our axiomatization instead allows the targeting of (semi-)automatic approaches, based on proof assistants, in which proof-search procedures can be combined with user proof-steps and with automata procedures for sufficiently simple subgoals.
-In particular, if all required Comprehension formulae are given then the rest of the proof can be reconstructed bottom-up quite efficiently.
+\fntext{To our knowledge, the \textsc{Mona} tool (\url{https://www.brics.dk/mona/}) only handles \emph{Weak} $\MSO$.} A basic motivation for such algorithms is that, even if Rabin's Tree Theorem proves the existence of decision procedures for $\MSO$ on infinite trees, there is (as far as we know) no working implementation of such procedures.\fn\@ Our axiomatization instead allows the targeting of (semi) automatic approaches, for instance based on proof assistants.
+As we mentioned in the Introduction, our axiomatization is polynomial-time recognizable and so indeed yields a meaningful notion of `proof certificate': a proof of a theorem may be easily checked, without having to reprove the theorem again.